 Parsons (1977) spells the idea out a little less metaphorically in a thesis - call it Parsons' Principle - that addresses the completion problem directly: any given plurality of things "can constitute a set, but it is not necessary that they do."
 Thus, necessarily, no matter how many cumulative levels there might be, the absolutely unbounded pluralities that don't in fact constitute sets in any level nonetheless could have constituted sets.
 The answer to the completion problem on this potentialist conception of sets, then, is simply that there neither is nor could be a "completed" cumulative hierarchy.
-Rather, instead of the completed stages of the cumulative hierarchy, we have a potential hierarchy, i.e., roughly speaking, an infinite hierarchy of possibilities where, given any possible completion of the hierarchy up to a given level U{α} , there is always a more expansive possibility in which some of the mere pluralities of U{α} constitute sets - in the "maximal" case, a possibility comprising the entire next level $U{\alpha+1}$.
+Rather, instead of the completed stages of the cumulative hierarchy, we have a potential hierarchy, i.e., roughly speaking, an infinite hierarchy of possibilities where, given any possible completion of the hierarchy up to a given level U{α} , there is always a more expansive possibility in which some of the mere pluralities of U{α} constitute sets in the "maximal" case, a possibility comprising the next level $U{\alpha+1}$.
 The completion problem only arises on the assumption that all the levels - hence all the sets - that there could be (relative to an initial set U_0 of urelements) are already actual and, hence, that the hierarchy of sets is complete, that there is no more "collecting" of pluralities into sets that can be done.
 For only under that assumption - call it actualism - is it mysterious why the hierarchy is only as high as it is, why it (or indeed any absolutely unbounded plurality) fails to constitute a further set.
 The potentialist rejects the actualist assumption: the unbounded pluralities of one possible world always constitute sets in further, more comprehensive worlds.

 What becomes of ZF on the potentialist conception?
-Thought of semantically, the potentialist conception suggests (roughly put) that an assertion to the effect that a certain set exists - and hence occurs at some level of the cumulative hierarchy - should be understood as an assertion that it is possible that such a set exist; likewise, assertions about all sets should be understood, not simply as assertions about the sets that in fact exist but, roughly speaking, about all the sets there could be, all the sets in any possible world.22 Formalized, this insight yields what Linnebo (2013) calls the potentialist translation φ^{\diamond} of a sentence φ of ordinary set theory, viz., the result
+Thought of semantically, the potentialist conception suggests (roughly put) that an assertion to the effect that a certain set exists - and hence occurs at some level of the cumulative hierarchy - should be understood as the assertion that it is possible that such a set exist; likewise, assertions about all sets should be understood, not simply as assertions about the sets that in fact exist but, roughly speaking, about all the sets there could be, all the sets in any possible world.22 Formalized, this insight yields what Linnebo (2013) calls the potentialist translation φ^{\diamond} of a sentence φ of ordinary set theory, viz., the result of replacing every existential quantifier occurrence \exists in φ with its modalized counterpart $\diamond \exists$ and every universal quantifier occurrence \forall with $\Box \forall$.
+The idea, then, is that, if a statement φ of ordinary ZF set theory is purportedly true in the cumulative hierarchy, its modalized counterpart φ^{\diamond} will be true in the potential hierarchy.
+This in turn might suggest that modal set theory will simply consist in formulating the theory ZF^{\diamond} that results from replacing the axioms of ZF with their potentialist translations.
+But that would not in and of itself be terribly interesting.
+Instead, modal set theorists like Parsons and Linnebo opt for the far more illuminating tack of taking the potentialist conception itself as primary and, hence, by axiomatizing its fundamental principles, deriving the axioms of ZF^{\diamond} .